 Nike wanted to create a product that would inspire athletes at all levels to go beyond the sport they play.
 To defy expectations on and off the court.
 To challenge stereotypes existing in their schools, workplaces, and communities.

-All aspects of the release campaign incorporated a youthful, homemade "DIY" aesthetic with vibrant hue, collage texture and handwriting; aiming to give athletes the creative license to define themselves through this collection.
+All aspects of the release campaign incorporated a youthful, homemade "DIY" design aesthetic with vibrant hues, collage texture and handwriting; aiming to inspire athletes with the creative license to define themselves through this collection.

 Nike wanted to increase awareness and celebrate the 30th anniversary of those famous three words - "Just Do It."
 To achieve this, we designed and constructed a pop-up podcast studio in LA, inviting elite Nike athletes to come share stories about what "Just Do It" means to them on a personal level.

 We designed all digital and printed materials to be displayed throughout the pop-up studio, where each episode of the podcast was recorded live.
 Final deliverables included 8 podcast episodes, full-length YouTube videos, social clips, posters and merch.

 Drip or Drown Concept, Art Direction and Design for a branded social media series highlighting the burgeoning merger of sport and fashion.
 Client: Uninterrupted.

 Nowadays, swagger and sport go hand in hand.
 The athlete is the new stylist, the tunnel is the new runway, and every playoff game is Paris Fashion Week.